wallish77/wlsh_nodes/README.md

 Take an input image and do a quick simple scale (or scale & crop) to one of the ideal SDXL resolutions

 ### Image Save with Prompt Data
 Save an image with prompt information embedded as a comment or exif data similar to how Auto1111 does it.
 Need to feed it various pieces of information and then specify the filename syntax for replacement if desired.
-Filename ptions include `%time` for timestamp, `%model` for model name (via input node or text box), `%seed` for the seed (via input node).
-Writes the above as well as positive and negative prompts (convert their widgets to inputs to connect to a prompt string box for easy automation).
+Filename ptions include `%time` for timestamp, `%model` for model name (via input node or text box), `%seed` for the seed (via input node), and `%counter` for the integer counter (via primative node with 'increment' option ideally).
+Writes the above as well as positive and negative prompts (**convert their widgets to inputs to connect to a prompt string box for easy automation**).
 As far as I can tell, does not remove the ComfyUI 'embed workflow' feature.

 ### Save Prompt Info
 As the above, but to a txt file